breeznik/workflows/unified_context_protocol/boot.md

    - Aider: `bin/adapters/aider.md`
    - Generic: `bin/adapters/generic.md`
 3. Follow the integration rules in your adapter file
-4. Regardless of agent type, `.ai/` is the source of truth
+4. Regardless of agent type, the pack root is the source of truth

 ---